 Summer for me means corn season and time to binge on my favourite Southeast Asian and Mexican corn dishes made with locally-grown seasonal corn.
 Cambodian corn comes in all kinds of colours and forms, from a pale lemon-coloured corn that is stodgy and chalky, which I really don’t like at all, to this sweet firm yellow corn that I could binge on until I grew husks.

-Our easy Thai corn salad recipe makes fantastic use of seasonal corn, making a light yet filling salad that is perfect for a sultry summer lunch in between swims.
+Our easy Thai corn salad recipe makes fantastic use of our seasonal corn here in Cambodia, making a light yet filling salad that is perfect for a sultry summer lunch in between swims.
 It’s also ideal for a casual dinner as a side dish for spicy Thai-style fried chicken – which is exactly what we tucked into last night.
 Recipe for the fried chicken coming very soon.

 Before I tell you about this easy Thai corn salad recipe, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and like our recipes, please consider supporting Grantourismo by supporting our original, epic, first-of-its-kind Cambodian culinary history and cookbook on Patreon for as little as US$2, $5 or $10 a month.
 Or, you could also buy us a coffee.
 Although we’ll use our coffee money to buy cooking ingredients for recipe testing instead.